pavkids84-dev/cloud-infrastructure-labs/linux/README.md

 → Search text inside files or command output
 ```

-These tools are commonly used together when investigating Linux systems.
+These tools are commonly used together during Linux investigations.

 ### Archive vs Compression